Etherpod/Ship-Enhancements/README.md

 - **Component Temperature Damage**: Makes it possible for extreme temperatures to damage any of your ship's components, like the headlights or artificial gravity.
 - **Temperature Damage Multiplier**: Larger numbers increase the damage done to your ship by extreme temperatures.
 - **Temperature Resistance Multiplier**: Larger numbers make the ship temperature change slower, giving you more time in extreme temperatures but requiring more time to recover.
+- **Faulty Heat Regulators**: Makes your ship unable to dump the reactor heat, leaving it to build up in the ship.
+Unless you find someplace cold, your ship is going to constantly rise in temeprature.
 - **Repair Confirmation**: Plays a sound when everything has been repaired.
 Now you don't need to go searching for any hulls you forgot to repair!
 - **Hazardous Thrusters**: Makes your ship's thruster flames actually damage you.
 Try figuring out how to get near them in the first place.
 - **Cockpit Rust Level**: Controls how much rust is applied to the ship cockpit.
 Moving the slider all the way to the right completely covers the cockpit in rust.